hyurl/sfn/README.md

 ## Why Using **SFN**?

-**SFN** provides a very easy-to-use and efficient API, you'can just write few lines of code, and the frame work will handle other stuffs for you.
+**SFN** provides a very easy-to-use and efficient API, you can just write few lines of code, and the frame work will handle other stuffs for you.
 One of the principles in **SFN** is: **If the framework can do the work, then the user** **shouldn't do it.**